berpweb/Odoo-mobile-quick-start/README.md

 Odoo Mobile Quick Start Demo
 ==============================

-This Reposatory contains basic demo about
+This Reposatory contains basic demos about

 - RecyclerView implementation of `ResPartner` model.
-- Sync demo
+- Sync.
 - Basic Helper methods and Tweaks inside Odoo-Mobile Framework for ease of use.

 HOW TO START